Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

-\paragraph{Diffusion language models can figure out feasible topological sorts on the causal graph.} A follow-up question is whether the generation process of autoregressive models and our diffusion language models conform to possible topological sorts.
-In fact, one feasible topological sort is exactly the left-to-right traversal on the chain-of-thought text and is implicitly provided to autoregressive models during training.
+\paragraph{{\method}s can figure out feasible topological sorts on the causal graph.} A follow-up question is whether the generation process of autoregressive models and our diffusion language models conform to possible topological sorts.
+One feasible topological sort is exactly the left-to-right traversal on the chain-of-thought text and is implicitly provided to autoregressive models during training.
 Diffusion language models, on the other hand, learn without a fixed generation order due to random masking.
-To see if they can figure out a feasible generation order, we demonstrate its generation process of solving the exemplary question in Fig.~\ref{fig: reasoning}(c).
-Encouragingly, despite incorrect final answers, the generative process does conform to a topological sort of the causal graph in Fig.~\ref{fig: reasoning}(a).
-The model generates the ideas first, then writes the formulas, and finally calculates the answers\footnote{We also observe similar behaviors in other examples.
-For clarity, we focus on one of them in this paper and include others in our open-sourced repository.}.
+Fig.~\ref{fig: reasoning}(c) demonstrate its generation process of solving the exemplary question.
+Despite incorrect final answers, the generative process does conform to a topological sort of the causal graph in Fig.~\ref{fig: reasoning}(a).
+The model generates the ideas first, then writes the formulas, and finally calculates the answers.
+We randomly sampled 30 samples generated by {\method}s and found that 21 out of these samples conformed to a topological order.
 This implies that diffusion language models learn to figure out feasible topological sorts, namely a structure reasoning ability.

-\paragraph{Diffusion language models reason with a flexible mind.} Notably, diffusion language models are able to explore different topological sorts different from autoregressive models thanks to less constrained generative orders.
-We highlight some of the interesting patterns resulting from this. \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=*] \item \textbi{Easy first.} Fig.~\ref{fig: reasoning}(c) shows that the model fills up the fixed pattern (\ie, ``the final answer is'') at first, showing a quite smart easy-to-hard generation behavior.
+\paragraph{{\method}s reason with a flexible mind.} Notably, diffusion language models are able to explore different topological sorts different from autoregressive models thanks to less constrained generative orders.
+We highlight some of the interesting patterns resulting from this. \begin{itemize}[itemsep=2pt,topsep=0pt,parsep=0pt,leftmargin=20pt] \item \textbi{Easy first.} Fig.~\ref{fig: reasoning}(c) shows that the model fills up the fixed pattern (\ie, ``the final answer is'') at first, showing a quite smart easy-to-hard generation behavior.

 \item \textbi{Planning ahead.} In Fig.~\ref{fig: reasoning}(c), the model constructs the framework for the solution before diving into arithmetic.
 Actually, we have seen similar behavior in Fig.~\ref{fig: qualitative mt} where the model generates three clauses simultaneously.
 Both cases demonstrate the models' global perception which helps plan the generation of the whole sequence.